Js-Mim/rl_singing_voice/README.md

 # Unsupervised Interpretable Representation Learning for Singing Voice Separation

 This repository contains the PyTorch (1.4) implementation of a method, based on (convolutional) neural networks, to learn representations from music signals that could be used for singing voice separation.
-The proposed method is employing a decoder to reconstruct the analysed signal.
-The decoder relies on cosine functions, that could be sorted, leading to interpretable representations.
-Furthermore, the representation is non-negative and real-valued, and it could employed, fairly easily, by current spervised models for music source separation.
+The proposed method is employing a decoder that relies on cosine functions.
+The resulting representation is non-negative and real-valued, and it could employed, fairly easily, by current spervised models for music source separation.
 The proposed method is inspired by [Sinc-Net](https://github.com/mravanelli/SincNet/) and [dDSP](https://github.com/magenta/ddsp).

 ### Authors